Every investor would love to stumble upon the perfect stock. But will you ever really find a stock that provides everything you could possibly want?

 To compete better, Abbott has made partnerships to try to bolster its pipeline.
 A deal with Seattle Genetics (NAS: SGEN) to license antibody-related technology has led to a number of promising product leads.

 Where the two halves of Abbott will go after the AbbVie spinoff remains to be seen.
 With a steep patent cliff, though, AbbVie faces the greater challenge, but arguably has greater potential as well.

 No stock is a sure thing, but some stocks are a lot closer to perfect than others.
 By looking for the perfect stock, you'll go a long way toward improving your investing prowess and learning how to separate out the best investments from the rest.

-At the time this article was published Fool contributor Dan Caplinger doesn't own shares of the companies mentioned.
-The Motley Fool owns shares of Johnson & Johnson, Abbott Laboratories, and Medtronic.
-Motley Fool newsletter services have recommended buying shares of Abbott Laboratories, Pfizer, and Johnson & Johnson, as well as creating a diagonal call position in Johnson & Johnson.
+Fool contributor Dan Caplinger has no positions in the stocks mentioned above.
+The Motley Fool owns shares of Gilead Sciences and Johnson & Johnson.
+Motley Fool newsletter services recommend Gilead Sciences and Johnson & Johnson.
+Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
-The Fool has a disclosure policy.
+The Motley Fool has a disclosure policy.

 Copyright © 1995 - 2012 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.